|VACATION TRAVEL DESTINATIONS|

-So while the children are having a ball, they’re actually learning something about plants, as well.
+So while the children are having a ball, they’re actually learning something about plants!

 The opposite corner of Garfield Park Conservatory, on the other side of the Desert House, is home to the Aroid House.
 Similar in feel to the Fern Room, the Aroid House contains a lagoon and “Persian Pool” stocked with yellow lily pads by glass artist Chihuly.

 Aroids, which grow in the lower levels of tropical forests where sunlight is scarce, are popular house plants.
 They are displayed in a landscape setting in the Aroid House.

 Four botanical environments demonstrate how sunlight is used to transform air and water into sugar.
 Oranges, bananas and papayas may be ripening next to a waterfall with orchids overhead in this room.

 Other plants that tickle your sweet tooth such as pineapples, mangos, sugar cane and chocolate.
 The west side of Chicago had a role in making it the Candy Capital of the World and the Sweet House honors that heritage.

 Show House and Horticulture Hall

 Annual flower shows: Azalea, Chrysanthemum, Spring, Summer and Holiday Shows take place in the Show House and Horticulture Hall at Garfield Park Conservatory.

 Based on the garden at Giverney, France belonging to Claude Monet, the impressionist painter, the Monet Garden began as an outdoor display for the 2000 Flower and Garden Show at Navy Pier.
 It was transplanted at the Garfield Park Conservatory when the show closed.